 MT Work week 3

 Washington.
-Thankfully, the project has started to move into 1100157933_c0373cc27d_bthe Cascades and Western Washington away from the boring plains and hot weather of the East.
+Thankfully, the project has started to move into the Cascades and Western Washington away from the boring plains and hot weather of the East.
 It has been difficult to work with Jeff

 pictures with this blog entry of some of the cooler sites I saw.
 The northern Cascades are truly beautiful to drive through with rivers and lakes glowing a blue green color due to the copper dissolved in the water that rusted